 - Most items that are machine washable can be used in your quilt.
 These items should be washed and dried before bringing them to me or shipping them.

 - Please make notes if you want more than just the fronts of your shirts used.
-Additional small pocket designs or names on backs of shirts can be added to the fronts of a shirt for the extra $4 fee explained above.

 - If you have a specific layout request for your shirts please do share those when the shirts are brought to me otherwise I will layout the shirts with color placement as priority to make the quilt look most pleasing.
 Pictures of the layout will be sent to you for approval before the quilt is stitched together.